TwilioQuest/twilioquest-dev-fundamentals/levels/tower_of_knowledge/objectives/fs-02-pwd/description.md

 > 💡 You'll be able to learn more about how terminals work on a future floor of the **Tower of Infinite Knowledge**!
 The rest of this current floor will assume that you have some familiarity with a terminal.

-A terminal is a program with a [text interface](https://en.wikipedia.org/wiki/Text-based_user_interface) instead a [graphical interface](https://en.wikipedia.org/wiki/Graphical_user_interface).
-Most programs you've used until now (like Spotify or Chrome) have probably had a graphical interface!
+Most programs you've used until now (like Spotify or Chrome) have a **graphical interface**, which is usually controlled through moving the mouse and clicking on controls such as buttons and images.
+The terminal is a **text interface**, which you control by entering commands.

-To do stuff in a **graphical interface** you click around on images and buttons.

-To do stuff in a **text interface** you type commands (special keywords) into the terminal.
+When working in the terminal, you are always "in" a directory.
+We'll soon learn how to move around between directories, but for now, let's learn how to find out where we are.

 <% if(isWindows) { %>

-TODO: Implement Windows Text
+This is where our first command, `pwd`, comes in!
+This command stands for "present working directory".
+It will tell us the filepath to the directory our terminal is working in.

+Type `pwd` into your terminal and then see what filepath shows up.
+Copy that filepath into the input on the right.
+Then click the _HACK_ button.

 <% } else { %>

 This is where our first command, `pwd`, comes in!
 This command stands for "present working directory".
-It will tell us the file path to the directory our terminal is working in.
+It will tell us the filepath to the directory our terminal is working in.

-Type `pwd` into your terminal and then see what file path shows up.
-Copy that file path into the input on the right.
+Type `pwd` into your terminal and then see what filepath shows up.
+Copy that filepath into the input on the right.
 Then click the _HACK_ button.

 <% } %>